yacineMahdid/deep-learning-model-explained/resnet/README.md

         self.resnet18 = resnet18(weights=weights, progress=False).eval()
         self.transforms = weights.transforms(antialias=True)
 ```

-The important part from this section is this part:
+The important part from this section is this sub-section:
 ```python
         weights = ResNet18_Weights.DEFAULT
         self.resnet18 = resnet18(weights=weights, progress=False).eval()
 ```

-We first get the weights important and pass it to the resnet18 API to create the model with the right pre-trained parameters.
+We first get the weights and pass it to the resnet18 API to create the model with the right pre-trained parameters.

-The parameter of interest for this API is:
+The parameter of interest for this API are:

-- **weights (ResNet18_Weights, optional)** – The pretrained weights to use.
+- **weights (ResNet18_Weights, optional)**: The pretrained weights to use.
 See ResNet18_Weights below for more details, and possible values.
 By default, no pre-trained weights are used.
-- **progress (bool, optional)** – If True, displays a progress bar of the download to stderr.
+- **progress (bool, optional)**: If True, displays a progress bar of the download to stderr.
 Default is True.

 *[Taken from the Pytorch documentation](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html)*

 **3. Trained Model Useage**